andvsilva/programming/notebooks/README.md

 ### Results

-For the models listed above and I find the follow results:
+For the models listed above and I found the following results:

 Applying the Receiver Operating Characteristic (**ROC**) curve is a graphical representation used in binary and multi-class classification problems to assess the performance of a classification model at various thresholds.